aiyer16/udacity-dend-capstone-etl/readme.md

 - genres (string array) – includes up to three genres associated with the title

 # Spark 2.4.3 Cluster Using Docker
 - Relevant files to spin up stand-alone Spark cluster using Docker are in `./Spark/`
     - docker-compose.yml
     - Dockerfile
     - start-master.sh
     - start-worker.sh
+- Build the image from the `Dockerfile` using the docker build command.
+The image created is named aiyer/spark:latest but you can modify this by changing the `Dockerfile` and `docker-compose.yml`.
+    - `cd ./Spark`
+    - `docker build -t aiyer/spark:latest .`
 - Use docker-compose to spin up a Spark cluster. `docker-compose.yml` provides the specifications for master/worker nodes.
     - `docker-compose up --scale spark-worker=4` sets up a cluster with 4 workers and 1 master.
 - All docker containers are within a user-defined network called `spark-network`
     - `docker network create spark-network` can be used to create the network but this isn't necessary since it will be created automatically when you run docker compose.
+    - Note that networks created automatically from the docker compose file follow the `image_network-name` naming convention.
+So if you use docker-compose to create the network, the network will be named `spark_spark-network` but that shouldn't matter since all we want is for all containers to be in the same network.
 - Spark Jobs are submitted to the cluster using personal Mac as driver.
     - OpenJDK 8 has been installed on driver machine (Mac) to support this.
 See https://adoptopenjdk.net/installation.html#x64_mac-jdk for installation instructions.
 This matches the JDK version on the Spark cluster (Spark only works on JDK8 as of 20-Aug-2019)
     - Python version on driver and cluster (master + workers) must match; Python 3.7.x in this case.